-Notice is hereby given that the 2019 Annual Meeting of Stockholders of Daré Bioscience, Inc., a Delaware corporation, will be held on June 13, 2019, at 9:00 a.m.
+Notice is hereby given that the 2020 Annual Meeting of Stockholders of Daré Bioscience, Inc., a Delaware corporation, will be held on June 25, 2020, at 9:00 a.m.
 Pacific Time for the following purposes:

-- 1. To elect three Class II directors named in the accompanying proxy statement; - 2.
-To ratify the appointment of Mayer Hoffman McCann P.C. as the independent registered public accounting firm for the fiscal year ending December 31, 2019; and - 3.
+- 1. To elect two Class III directors named in the accompanying proxy statement; - 2.
+To ratify the appointment of Mayer Hoffman McCann P.C. as the independent registered public accounting firm for the fiscal year ending December 31, 2020; - 3.
+To approve, on an advisory basis, the compensation of our named executive officers; - 4.
+To indicate, on an advisory basis, the preferred frequency of holding an advisory vote on the compensation of our named executive officers; and - 5.
 To conduct any other business properly brought before the meeting.

-The record date for the annual meeting is April 22, 2019.
+The record date for the annual meeting is April 28, 2020.
 Stockholders owning the company's common stock at the close of business on the record date, or their legal proxy holders, are entitled to vote at the annual meeting.